Get Started →

 // DIAGNOSTIC REPORT

-Amazon Connect's softphone (Contact Control Panel) uses WebRTC technology to deliver voice calls directly through the browser.
-A correctly configured workstation is critical for call quality, agent availability, and customer experience.
-This tool validates every technical requirement — browser version, WebRTC API availability, microphone permissions, STUN/TURN reachability, codec support, and network throughput — in one click.
+Amazon Connect's softphone uses WebRTC to deliver voice, chat, and omnichannel contacts directly through the browser.
+A correctly configured agent workstation is critical for call quality, agent availability, and customer satisfaction.
+This free tool validates every technical requirement — browser version, WebRTC ICE candidate types, NAT type detection, microphone access, STUN/TURN reachability, new 2026 sign-in endpoints (*.signin.aws), IPv6/dualstack S3 reachability, VDI environment detection, Audio Enhancement eligibility (noise suppression and voice isolation), omnichannel readiness, codec support, and network throughput — in a single click, with nothing uploaded.
+Updated for the mandatory October 2026 sign-in migration.

-Amazon Connect officially supports Google Chrome (latest 3 versions) and Mozilla Firefox (latest 3 versions) on Windows and macOS.
-Microsoft Edge (Chromium) is also supported.
-Safari has WebRTC limitations.
+Amazon Connect officially supports the latest three versions of Google Chrome and Mozilla Firefox on Windows and macOS.
+Microsoft Edge (Chromium-based) is also fully supported.
+Safari has limited WebRTC functionality and is not recommended for softphone use.
 Internet Explorer is not supported.
-Chrome is strongly recommended for the best softphone performance and lowest latency.
+Chrome is strongly recommended for best softphone performance, lowest latency, and full Audio Enhancement support (noise suppression and voice isolation modes launched February 2026).

 Does Amazon Connect work over VPN?

 Yes, but VPN configuration is critical.
-Full-tunnel VPNs often add 50-150ms latency and may block UDP ports needed for WebRTC media.
-The recommended approach is split-tunnel VPN that routes AWS Connect media endpoints directly to the internet, bypassing the VPN tunnel.
-Required domains and IP ranges are published in the Amazon Connect network requirements documentation.
+Full-tunnel VPNs route all traffic — including real-time RTP media — through the corporate VPN server, adding 50–200ms extra latency and often blocking UDP 3478.
+The recommended approach is split-tunnel VPN that routes AWS Connect media and signaling endpoints directly to the internet, bypassing the VPN tunnel.
+Configure your VPN to exclude *.my.connect.aws, *.amazonaws.com, *.signin.aws, and the TurnNlb TURN server IP ranges.
+AWS publishes current IP ranges in ip-ranges.json under the AMAZON_CONNECT service tag.

 More Free Online Tools